 Hillsdale First UMC's Annual Christmas Concert, December 10

 A CELEBRATION OF CHRISTMAS IN SCRIPTURE AND SONG / by Lloyd Larson

-On Sunday, December 11 at 4:00 PM, Hillsdale First United Methodist Church offered an exciting Christmas presentation for the greater Hillsdale community called What Sweeter Music.
-The program will be an uplifting celebration of the birth of Jesus Christ through choral music, selections for handbells, Scripture readings and commentary about the music.
-This annual event will again include the spirited singing of familiar Christmas carols by choir and audience.
+The program celebrated the birth of Jesus Christ through choral music, selections for handbells, scripture readings, and brief reflections.
+This annual event included the spirited singing of familiar Christmas carols by choir and audience.